Venezuela vows crackdown on 'currency tourists'

 "Our airports often collapse anyway due to the normal security processes, so we can ill afford a new measure or possible queue before boarding," it said.

-Economists are clamouring for an easing of the foreign exchange system to stop problems like "currency tourism".
+Economists are clamoring for an easing of the foreign exchange system to stop problems like "currency tourism".

 "Nothing is going to work unless you attack the root problem: reducing the gap between the official and parallel rate, or at least making it manageable," said Asdrubal Oliveros, of local think-tank Ecoanalitica.